ahmetcancicek/ahmetcancicek.github.io/content/oauth2/index.md

 > It is important to note that two grant types, namely the **Implicit Grant** and the **Password Grant** types, are no longer recommended for use due to security concerns.
 Both grant types used have already caused vulnerabilities.

+#### 1. Authorization Code Grant

-1. **Authorization Code Grant:** The authorization server provides a single-use authorization code to the client.
+The authorization server provides a single-use authorization code to the client.
 This authorization code can then be exchanged for an access token, which allows the client to access the protected resource.
 The authorization code grant type is commonly used for web applications, especially when the exchange can be securely carried out on the server side, making it ideal for server-side applications.

 **Authorization Code Flow:** The example of authorization or grant type flow is illustrated step by step.

-Step 1 - Authorization Code Link: Initially, the user receives an authorization code link formatted as follows:
+**Step 1 - Authorization Code Link:** Initially, the user receives an authorization code link formatted as follows:

 ```
 http://localhost:5050/oauth/authorize?